Predictive Data Analysis for XtreamService

 Deal within 12 Months

 Traditionally, dealers have been reluctant to try to make a second sale to the same customer in less than a year.
 Try comparing the customer’s current vehicle to his profile information.
 A surprising number of people purchase again in less than 6 months after they realize their first choice didn’t meet their needs.
 You can step in and help them find one that does.
+Sometimes the leads don't apply to the person in the service drive.
+Often, the second purchase is made for someone else in the household: a spouse, child, or another member who is in the market to buy.

 New to Used

 A common assumption is that someone who has driven a new car would never purchase used.
-There are two main reasons this people will do just that: age and income.
-Low income buyers ineligible for prime advertised rates get stuck in long terms and high rates.
+There are two main reasons people will do just that: age and income.
+Low-income buyers ineligible for prime advertised rates get stuck in long terms and high rates.
 Many of them settle for small vehicles because it’s all they can afford new.
 As they age and grow to resent such a tiny vehicle, a bigger used model with features they are missing becomes tempting.
 Your predictive data will tell you which customers fit this profile.